 John F. Lehman.
 Mr. Lehman has been a Director of EnerSys since the completion of our Offering on August 2, 2004.
 Mr. Lehman is a founding partner of J.F.
 Lehman & Company, a private equity firm, and has been its Chairman since November 1990.
 Prior to founding J.F.
 Lehman & Company, Mr. Lehman was a Managing Director in Corporate Finance at PaineWebber Incorporated, served for six years as Secretary of the Navy, was a member of the National Security Council Staff, served as a delegate to the Mutual Balanced Force Reductions negotiations and was the Deputy Director of the Arms Control and Disarmament Agency.
-Mr. Lehman serves as a Director of Ball Corporated, OAO Technology Solutions, Inc., Racal Instruments, Inc. and Racal Acoustics Ltd. He also serves as a Director of ISO Inc., a private company.
+Mr. Lehman serves as a Director of Ball Corporation, which is traded on the New York Stock Exchange.
+He is the Chairman of the following private companies: Special Devices, Incorporated, OAO Technology Solutions, Inc., Racal Instruments, Inc. and Racal Acoustics Ltd. He also serves as a Director of ISO Inc., a private company.
 Mr. Lehman is a member of the National Commission on Terrorist Attacks upon the United States.
 He is also Chairman of the Princess Grace Foundation.
 Mr. Lehman received his Bachelor of